 Get teaching programs accredited

 To help future NSW teachers develop the knowledge, understanding, skills and values needed to improve student outcomes, all initial teacher education programs must undergo a rigorous assessment process overseen by NESA (previously BOSTES) and with approval by the Minister for Education.
-Accreditation is for up to 5 years and guarantees all graduates of accredited programs, are eligible for Provisional Accreditation to teach in NSW schools.
+Accreditation is for up to five years and guarantees all graduates of accredited programs, are eligible for Provisional Accreditation to teach in NSW schools.

 The development and design of an initial teacher education program is a comprehensive process requiring a considerable amount of time and expertise.
 All programs submitted for accreditation need to meet a range of requirements including: